security-alliance/drill-template/README.md

 There is an example monitoring service in the monitoring folder.
 This is a typescript bot that can be used to monitor the state of the protocol and send alerts to Prometheus, Grafana, and OpsGenie.
 It is inspired by the Optimism services from their [Chain-Mon package](https://github.com/ethereum-optimism/optimism/tree/develop/packages/chain-mon).
 It can be used to monitor things like the state of the protocol, the state of the network, and the state of the explorer.

+## Other Exercises

+In addition to the tabletop and live scenarios, there are other exercises that can be performed to test the protocol's response process.
+These include:
+- Screening governance proposals for malicious intent
+- Performing an emergency protocol upgrade